ghc-ios/ghc-ios-scripts/README.md

 ```
 (Counter.a will be a fat binary that works with both devices and the simulator.)

-* Create or open an Xcode project (the Single View Application template is simple for testing)
-* Add HaskelliOS.xcconfig from this repository to your project.
-It doesn't need to be added to any targets.
-    * Click on your project at the top of the Xcode sidebar, and make sure your project is selected within it.
-    * In the "Info" tab, under "Configuration", expand each configuration and choose HaskelliOS.
-    * (you may need to adjust the HEADER_SEARCH_PATHS to match your installed GHC)
 * Drag Counter.a and Counter_stub.h to the project's sidebar.
 Make sure "Add to Targets:" has a check next to your app.